bilo1967/intrain/README.md

 If you setup your own STUN, TURN or PeerJS server, be sure that their ports are not blocked by your firewall for inbound connections (expecially PeerJS which may not use a standard port).
 Also, verify that you can access those ports from your location.

-Once you have your working PeerJS server and access to at least a TURN and a TURN server, you can download the InTrain webroot from GitHub, set up the configuration files and have your InTrain installation served by a webserver.
+Once you have your working PeerJS server and access to at least a TURN and a TURN server, you can download the inTrain webroot from GitHub, set up the configuration files and have your inTrain installation served by a webserver.

 ## Installation

-Create a webroot directory and deploy InTrain into it.
+Create a webroot directory and deploy inTrain into it.

 ```bash
 [you@localhost ~]$ sudo mkdir /var/www/virtualhosts/your_site_webroot